 - 1. Preheat oven to 350 degrees.
 Line the bottom of an 8-inch nonstick cake pan with parchment paper.

-- 2. In a mixer fitted with a paddle, cream together the butter and brown sugar until light and fluffy.
+- 2. In a mixer fitted with a paddle, cream together the butter and brown sugar until light and fluffy about 2-3 minutes.
 Add the eggs one at a time and blend well.
-Add the orange zest, orange jucie and vanilla extract mix well.
-Then add the ground pistachios and almonds.
-Using a rubber spatula, fold in the flour, baking powder, baking soda, salt; do not overmix.
+Add the orange zest, orange juice and vanilla extract mix well.
+Then add the ground pistachios and mix until combined.
+Do not over mix.
+Using a rubber spatula, fold in the all purpose flour, almond flour, baking powder, baking soda, star anise, salt; do not overmix.
 Fold in the pistachios and chopped figs.

 - 4. To make the whipped Mascarpone Frosting: Whip the heavy whipping cream two minutes in the bowl of a stand mixer fitted with the whip attachment.
 Keep it aside in a large bowl.
 Now add the mascarpone cream in the bowl along with the confectioners sugar and whip it for a minute.
 Fold in the heavy whipped cream.
 Add in the vanilla bean paste and orange zest and fold it in.